-A good all-round tour experience that takes in some of the best highlights South Africa has to offer: game viewing in the famous Kruger National Park by open vehicle safaris and night game drives, exploring the waterways of Isimangaliso (Greater St Lucia) Wetlands World Heritage Site; enjoying pristine beaches with excellent scuba, snorkelling, whale and dolphin watching and seasonal turtle watching; absorbing the Zulu culture and impressive history of the KwaZulu-Natal battlefields.
+A self-drive tour that takes in some of the best highlights South Africa has to offer: the famous Kruger National Park; the forests and waterways of Isimangaliso (Greater St Lucia) Wetlands World Heritage Site; pristine, untouched beaches; absorbing the Zulu culture and impressive history of the KwaZulu-Natal battlefields.
+This trip can also be shortened to 9 days by excluding the battlefields.
+We recommend doing this on a self-drive basis but transfers can be arranged.

-- ∞Loggerhead turtle walks and drives nights (seasonal)
+- Loggerhead turtle walks and drives at night (seasonal)

-- ∞Guided snorkellng and scuba diving in pristine, sub-tropical waters
+- Guided snorkelling and scuba diving in pristine, sub-tropical waters

-- ∞Ocean boats for dolphin and whale watching (seasonal)
+- Ocean boats for dolphin and whale watching (seasonal and optional extra)

-- ∞Exploring waterways of Kosi Lakes by canoe
+- Exploring the waterways of Kosi Lakes by canoe

 Day 1 – Day 3: Rhino Post, Kruger National Park